One-shot Detail Retouching with Patch Space Neural Transformation Blending: Related Work

-\textbf{Neural image processing.} Convolutional neural networks (CNNs) are the de-facto model for image processing with supervised learning methods.
+Convolutional neural networks (CNNs) are the de-facto model for image processing with supervised learning methods.
 While CNNs present state-of-the-art results in computer vision tasks, they are not required \cite{tolstikhin2021mlp}.
 MLP-based architectures have recently gained popularity in image classification and image-to-image translation. \citeauthor{cazenavette2021mixergan} \cite{cazenavette2021mixergan} propose the MLP-Mixer architecture that only uses simple MLP blocks to learn image classification. \citeauthor{cazenavette2021mixergan} \cite{cazenavette2021mixergan} also show an application of an MLP-based architecture for image synthesis.
 They adapt the MLP-Mixer architecture \cite{tolstikhin2021mlp} to perform unpaired image-to-image translation.
-Similarly, \citeauthor{10.1145/2790296} \cite{10.1145/2790296}, a closely related work on photo retouching \cite{10.1145/2790296}, introduce a fully-connected network architecture to learn pixel-level color mappings.

 Our observation that MLP-based architectures attain competitive results in challenging vision tasks motivated us to explore the use of an MLP block as an alternative to CNNs in the context of photo retouching.